 Laboratory Testing: If you are a member of an insurance plan that requires you to have your laboratory specimens sent to a particular laboratory, and this office is so informed by you, we will happily send your specimens to that laboratory, unless the provider determines that another laboratory is preferred for medical reasons.
 However, regardless of which laboratory patient specimens are sent to for analysis, you are entirely responsible for all charges assessed by the laboratory, and shall handle financial matters directly with the laboratory.

 Financial Security and Collections: It is our policy to request patients to keep a credit card on file as financial security against deductibles, co-insurance and other instances of patient balances due to us as outlined in this document.
 You shall continue to be sent invoices in the mail.
-However, if you do not pay your invoices in a timely fashion, we reserve the right to add a 10% penalty for failure to pay your invoices, and charge the credit card on file for the new total amount as a stop-gap to avoid sending accounts to collections.
-However, if you do not pay your invoices in a timely manner, and you do not provide a credit card for our files, or the card you provide is not valid or funded when we attempt to use it, your account shall be sent to collections.
+However, if you do not pay your invoices after 3 monthly statements have been sent, we will charge your credit card on file to resolve your balance.
+If the credit card you provide is not valid or funded when we attempt to use it, your account shall be sent to collections.
 In that event, you agree to reimburse us the fees of any collection agency, which may be based on a percentage at a maximum of 30% of the debt, and all costs and expenses, including reasonable attorneys’ fees, which we incur in such collection efforts.
 You may be dismissed as a patient by our practice for failure to meet your financial obligations.
 Please give the receptionist your credit card to record and store in our secure password-protected credit card system.

 Credit Card Charges: If you pay for your charges with a credit card and feel the charges are either unwarranted or otherwise nor your responsibility based on the provisions of your health insurance plan, you must first contact our billing department before contacting your credit card vendor.
 If you contest credit card charges without first contacting us, or you contest credit card charges which your insurance carrier has applied to your financial responsibility, and those charges are reversed by the credit card vendor or merchant bank, your balance due may be immediately treated as overdue debt, a collections fee may be appended, and the entire account may be sent to our collection agency, as outlined above, in the Financial Security and Collections paragraph.